malhar2598/hackathon8762/README.md

 5. Completion:

     - That’s it!
 The model is now ready.
 Thank you for using this project.

+## Project Walkthrough Video

+For a detailed walkthrough of the project, including explanations of the approach, implementation, and results, watch the [project presentation video](https://drive.google.com/file/d/1bO-Ypd-lVTNPcNad9aAndIOzY9EwWl7t/view?usp=sharing)

 Feel free to reach out if you have any questions or suggestions!